benbovy/PyGChem/README.md

 Copyright (C) 2013 Benoît Bovy

-Parts of the code are taken from the 'gchem' project
-<https://github.com/gkuhl/gchem/> Copyright (C) 2012 Gerrit Kuhlmann.
+(contributions from Gerrit Kuhlmann and Christoph Keller).

 Licensed under the terms of the GPL License v3.
 See LICENSE.txt for more information.